 The lots were reviewed for compliance with the dimensional requirements for the RNC and Clarksburg West Environmental Overlay Zones as specified in the Zoning Ordinance.
-The lots as proposed will meet all the dimensional requirements for area, frontage, width, and setbacks in RNC and Overlay zones.
-A detailed summary of this review is included in Table 1 below.
+The lots will meet all the dimensional requirements for area, frontage, width, and setbacks in RNC and Overlay zones.